We spent August testing dozens of products: Here are 25 we loved | CNN Underscored

 True Botanicals Ginger Turmeric Cleansing Balm ($48; truebotanicals.com)

-I am a cleansing balm fanatic — mostly because it’s the one makeup removing product that convinced me to ditch makeup wipes for good.
+I am a cleansing balm fanatic — mostly because it’s the one makeup-removing product that convinced me to ditch makeup wipes for good.
 But not all cleansing balms are created equal!
 This one is a dream because it works to remove makeup and other impurities seamlessly, even for those with sensitive skin.
 Not only is it moisturizing, but the formula includes ingredients like yucca extract, turmeric, mango butters to moisturize as well as lactic and azelaic acid to gently exfoliate. — Kiana Murden, associate lifestyle editor

 Nécessaire The Scalp Duo ($40; necessaire.com)

-Nécessaire’s skin care products are already among our favorites, but turns out, the brand is just as adept at caring for your hair and scalp as it is the rest of your body.
+Nécessaire’s skin care products are already among our favorites, but it turns out that the brand is just as adept at caring for your hair and scalp as it is the rest of your body.
 I normally stick to co-washing my curly hair, but the new Scalp Duo’s gentle, plant-derived ingredients left my hair feeling healthy by focusing on its source: the scalp.
-The shampoo noticeably cleanses your hair and scalp of impurities — we’re talking squeaky levels of clean here —while the light, creamy conditioner adds back just enough hydration (something that’s super important for my own curls).
-The products are fragrance free, which threw me at first, but ends up only contributing to their simplified feel and makes sense given the brand’s commitment to leaving sulfates, silicones, parabens, PEGs and more out of its products.
+The shampoo noticeably cleanses your hair and scalp of impurities — we’re talking squeaky levels of clean here — while the light, creamy conditioner adds back just enough hydration (something that’s super important for my own curls).
+The products are fragrance-free, which threw me at first but ends up only contributing to their simplified feel and makes sense given the brand’s commitment to leaving sulfates, silicones, parabens, PEGs and more out of its products.
 Most importantly, my scalp and hair look and feel fab after use. — Chelsea Stone, commerce editor

 Fur All Body Wash ($28; ulta.com)

-Moisture is my number one priority when it comes to body and skin care — even without lotions.
+Moisture is my No. 1 priority when it comes to body and skin care — even without lotions.
 That’s why when I tried the new Fur All Body Wash, it was love at first sight.
-It’s a pH-balanced restorative formula that transform from an oil, to a smooth, milky wash as you lather.
-It includes sweet almond oil , castor seed oil and vitamin E to condition, revive skin, decrease inflammation and hydrate all over. — Kiana Murden, associate lifestyle editor
+It’s a pH-balanced restorative formula that transforms from an oil to a smooth, milky wash as you lather.
+It includes sweet almond oil, castor seed oil and vitamin E to condition, revive skin, decrease inflammation and hydrate all over. — Kiana Murden, associate lifestyle editor

 Black Girl Sunscreen Make It Matte Sunscreen ($17.99; target.com)

 I’m already a big fan of Black Girl Sunscreen and currently use its moisturizing sunscreen as a part of my daily skin care routine.
-However, when I tested their mattifying sunscreen, I was so impressed.
+However, when I tested its mattifying sunscreen, I was so impressed.
 The formula leaves a primer-like finish on my face, perfect for my combination skin and a nice foundation to layer on any summertime makeup looks. — Sarai Thompson, social media coordinator

 Tech

-Samsung Galaxy Buds2 ($149; samsung.com)
+Samsung Galaxy Buds 2 ($149; samsung.com)

 I’ve tested pretty much all of Samsung’s earbuds at this point, and the Galaxy Buds 2 just might be the best ones yet.
 They sound great, are incredibly comfortable to wear for hours at a time and are some of the most attractive buds I’ve ever put in my ears (seriously, just look at that lavender color).
 I have some issues with the Buds 2’s touch controls and the fact that many of their features are exclusive to Android, but that didn’t stop me from using these as my go-to buds for a good chunk of the month. — Mike Andronico, senior tech writer